blanfried/Oso-Tech/content/english/plans.md

     -  Domain
     -  Highest Possible SEO and Performance (95+)
     -  Marketing Functionality (Google Ads, analytics, tag, etc.)
-    -  Full Compliance (Terms of Service, Privacy Policy, Cookie Page, ADA, WCAG, EEA, etc.)
+    -  Full Compliance (ADA, WCAG, EEA, etc.)
     - "**This Plan Comes With an In-House Programmer**"
     -  "**Additional Pages Can Be Added For a Fee** (See Our [FAQ](../faq/) for more details)"
     - +
     - "**Once the Website is Finished:**"
     - 10 Website Customizations Per Month
-    - SEO Upgrades and Monitoring
+    - SEO Maximization and Monitoring
     - Google Tag & Analytics Optimization and Monitoring
     - Blog and Product Posting
     - Unlimited Troubleshooting and Error Correcting